2ndsleep/2ndsleep.github.io/_pages/about.md

 ![Landing zone architecture](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/enterprise-scale/media/ns-arch-expanded.png)

 Ah, that clears it up.
 Okay, so what do I do if I'm not some idiot manager who's looking to impress other idiot managers with more expensive neckties by repeating words like "application portfolios" and "innovation," but I'm not a hyper-nerd who spends their evenings reading RFCs?
 Where do I go?
 Just a regular nerd who wants to spend their weekends doing normal people things, like bird-watching or filling their bathtub with butter and rolling around so they can feel the butter between their toes and in their armpits.
-Normal things.
+You know, normal things.

 This blog has two main goals:

 - Explain how things actually work
 - Show you how to automate your Azure environment

+I'm not trying to rewrite the existing documentation, so you'll see a lot of links to the orginal documentation.
+But sometimes it needs a little assist, especially if you're coming into it new, and that's what this blog is for.

 ## Blog Organization